U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA)

 For detailed descriptions on each of the above priority areas, see: https://www.bja.gov/funding/JAGLocal19.pdf#page=12

 GrantWatch ID#: 172802

-BJA expects that it will make 12 awards.
+BJA estimates that it will make up to 1,147 local awards.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.